 The eyes and eyelids are the center of facial appearances, and eyelid surgery is the most critical and detailed type of facial plastic surgery.
 Excess skin and fat in the upper eyelids can make one look old and tired.
-A well done upper blepharoplasty is the smallest amount of cosmetic surgery that can have a big impact on ones appearance.
+Dr. John McCann performs upper blepharoplasty in Salt Lake City that give you a rested, more youthful appearance.

 Upper eyelid blepharoplasty surgery is performed through a cosmetic hidden lid crease incision allowing the surgeon to reshape the contours of the upper eyelid.
 Removal of redundant skin allows makeup to be used more effectively and brings out the natural beauty of the human eye.

 With his training as an eye and facial plastic surgeon, Dr. McCann is truly a cosmetic eyelid specialist.
 Experience counts and Dr. McCann has a great deal of experience with eyelid surgery as he performs over 1,000 eyelid procedures per year.
 Dr. McCann has been the keynote speaker at numerous national and international meetings discussing his experience in cosmetic eyelid surgery.